 What’s the Terminology?

-- Treatment: All therapeutic services.
+- Treatment: Includes all therapeutic services.

 - Time-based (constant attendance) CPT codes: These codes allow for variable billing in 15-minute increments when a practitioner provides a patient with one-on-one services such as therapeutic exercise or manual therapy.